AutoScout24/api/source/includes/_financingOffers.md

 **Semantic Rules**

-- Financing offers can be added and retrieved by German dealers only.
+- Financing offers can be added and retrieved by German, Italian, Dutch and Belgian dealers only.

 - Currently, only one financing offer can be added and retrieved for each vehicle.